 Cardiac arrest, or sudden cardiac arrest, occurs when the heart suddenly stops beating.
 It can be due to a heart attack, a heart rhythm problem, or as a result of trauma.

 Capitalise the names of planets, stars and constellations.

-To convert to acres roughly multiply by five and divide by two, precisely multiply by 2.471.
+To convert hectare to acre, multiply by 2.471.

 Convert the heights of mountains, buildings, etc. from metres to feet, not yards.